ucsb-cs56-projects/cs56-games-blackjack/README.md

 # cs56-games-blackjack

-TODO - add more to the sections of this README
+<b>TODO<b> - add more description to the sections of this README

-Here is a current working version of a Blackjack game with a GUI.
+This is a current working version of a Blackjack game with a GUI.
 It can also be found at these links:

 * [Archive page](https://foo.cs.ucsb.edu/cs56/issues/0000866/)
 * [Mantis page](https://foo.cs.ucsb.edu/56mantis/view.php?id=866)